truefoundry/truefoundry-docs/deployment/service/fastapi.md

     ports:
       - port: 8000
 ```
-You can deploy the training job using the command below,
+You can deploy the service using the command below,

 ```shell
 servicefoundry deploy --workspace-fqn YOUR_WORKSPACE_FQN